aidinhass/generalized-additive-models/README.txt

 gam.py written by Ben Autrey

 WARNING: All data in the domain X must be scaled between 0 and 1.
-This means that both training and test datasets must be scaled between 0 and 1 using the min and max across ALL data.
+This means that both training and test datasets must be scaled between 0 and 1 using the min and max across ALL data, e.g. (x - x_min)/x_max.

 This is a Python implementation of an Additive Model found in chapter #3 of Simon Wood's Generalized Additive Models: An Introduction with R.